 These are fuss-free watches that look just as good with casual wear as with a suit.
 They also evoke a uniquely American brand of relaxed luxury.
 Even the workshop itself, located in Torrance, California, is a far cry from the airs and graces of the traditional Swiss ateliers.

-The premium watch brand proclaims that it’s aim is to restore prestige to American watchmaking.
-By all estimations, Weiss is doing a very good job.
+The premium watch brand proclaims that its aim is to restore prestige to American watchmaking.
+By all estimations, Weiss is doing a very good job, especially with their timeless field watches collection.

 One luxury brand that has been persistently popular, no matter the changing trends, is Armani.
 At a time when luxury brands are fighting to remain relevant and up-to-date in a world of technological disruption and evolving attitudes, the brand stands strong.
 Armani, it seems, is always in fashion.